我要评分

 -p

-Indicates the LVS persistent connection.
-If no value is specified, the default value 300 seconds is used.
+Enables the persistent connection function of LVS.
+If the timeout interval is specified, the default value is 300s.

 service-address